 Building relationships with physical therapy clinics are no different than any relationship.
 It involves giving, helping, and time.

 I would strongly suggest listening to these two interviews:

 |Click here to go to the interview.||Click Here to go to the discussion.|

 MS, I want to reply, “Why should I refer to a physical therapist compared to a Kinesiologist?”

-How do you differ from a physical therapist: “I work with people that are finished with physical therapy and are working themselves back into the gym or back into the sport.
+How do you differ from a physical therapist: “I work with people that are finished with physical therapy and are working themselves back into the gym or the sport.
 I work with the physical therapist and build on what she has done regarding your injury.
-Plus, I help people in the gym focus on exercises that will help their injuries and not make them worse.”
+Plus, I help people in the gym focus on exercises that will help their injuries and not worsen them.”

 I hope this makes sense, MS.

 Listen to the two interviews; they will help a lot.
 Plus, focus on the things you are good at.

 Fixing Elbow Pain

-Here is Jedd chatting about the Fixing Elbow Pain program that we put together.
+Here is Jedd chatting about the Fixing Elbow Pain program we put together.

 This is what Jedd was talking about:

 Just note that today is the last day of the release discount for Fixing Elbow Pain.
 If you want to check it out, you can here.